James Hanratty: Investigation

-The trial
+Trial

 Hanratty's capital murder trial started at Bedfordshire Assizes on 22 January 1962 before Mr Justice Gorman and a jury; it was originally to have been heard at the Old Bailey, as requested by Hanratty's defence counsel, Michael Sherrard QC, later CBE.
 It is not known why the trial was moved to Bedford, just nine miles from the murder scene, although this afforded easier access for the now-paraplegic Valerie Storie, who had received treatment at nearby Stoke Mandeville Hospital.
 The prosecution was led by Graham Swanwick QC, later a High Court judge.
 Among the prosecution team at the trial was Geoffrey Lane, who was subsequently appointed Lord Chief Justice.
 The trial lasted 21 days, the longest in English legal history up to that time.

 Hanratty's initial defence was that he had been in Liverpool on the day of the murder, but then, halfway through the trial, he changed part of his story, claiming that he had in fact been in Rhyl, North Wales.
 At that time there was no conclusive forensic evidence to connect Hanratty with the car or the murder scene.
 Although Hanratty's blood group (O) was the same as the murderer's, it was a fairly common blood type shared by 36% of the British population, including Peter Alphon and, apart from Storie's identification, there was no other evidence that Hanratty had ever been in the Maidenhead area.
-Whilst he was a professional thief, he had no convictions for violence, and apparently had never possessed a gun, although he later admitted to the police that he had attempted to obtain one after his last release from prison in March 1961.
+While he was a professional thief, he had no convictions for violence, and apparently had never possessed a gun, although he later admitted to the police that he had attempted to obtain one after his last release from prison in March 1961.
 Moreover, the murderer drove badly, whereas Hanratty was an experienced car thief.

-No defence on the basis of mental history was raised at Hanratty’s trial.
+No defence on the basis of mental history was raised at Hanratty's trial.